bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 IDs in unsubscribe form changed.
 Backend: preview added.

-Version 3.2.4: switch from cURL to RequestFactory.
+Version 3.2.5: switch from cURL to RequestFactory.
 Mathematical captcha check enhanced.
+Bugfix #59: no categories added in tt_address